flavorjones/concourse-deployer/README.md

 This will:

 * upload to the director the latest bosh releases for concourse, runC, and others
-* upload to the director the latest gcp lite stemcells
+* upload to the director the latest GCP stemcells
+* create or update a `cluster-creds.yml` file with cluster credentials

+__NOTE:__ `cluster-creds.yml` contains sensitive data.

 __NOTE:__ This task is idempotent!
 If you want to upgrade your releases or stemcell in the future, you should re-run this.